marratj/kthw-terraform/README.md

 This is a work in progress and I update it whenever I find time to do so.

 Most probably there will be multiple refactors of the Terraform code, every time I think there might be another way to carry out a certain task.

+## SSH Agent

+The private key to `node_ssh_key` for accessing the VMs needs to be loaded in your SSH agent (for copying over the certificates to the instances).